smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - **DAG Parameter**
      - **Explanation**
    * - topic
      - This is the topic that Viperviz will consume from.

-For example, Viperviz will automatically connect into this topic: iot-preprocess, and start streaming to your browser.
-If you want to consume from multiple topics, you can specify topic: iot-preprocess,iot-preprocess2,iot-preprocess3
+       For example, Viperviz will automatically connect

+       into this topic: iot-preprocess, and start streaming

+       to your browser.
+If you want to consume from

+       multiple topics, you can specify topic: iot-preprocess,

+       iot-preprocess2,iot-preprocess3
    * - secure
-     - If set to 1, then connection is tLS secure, if 0 it is not.
+     - If set to 1, then connection is

+       TLS secure, if 0 it is not.
    * - vipervizport
-     - This is the port you want the Viperviz binary to listen on.
-For example, if 9005, Viperviz will listen on Port 9005
+     - This is the port you want the Viperviz

+       binary to listen on.
+For example, if 9005,

+       Viperviz will listen on Port 9005
    * - offset
      - Indicate where in the stream to consume from.

        If -1, latest data is consumed.
    * - append
-     - If 0, data will not accumulate in your dashboard, if 1 it will accumulate.
+     - If 0, data will not accumulate in your

+       dashboard, if 1 it will accumulate.
    * - chip
      - Viperviz can run on Windows/Mac/Linux.

-Use 'amd64' for Windows/Linux, use 'arm64' for Mac/Linux
+       Use 'amd64' for Windows/Linux,

+       use 'arm64' for Mac/Linux
    * - rollbackoffset
-     - This indicates the number of offsets to rollack from the latest (or end of the stream).
-If 500, then Viperviz wll grab all of the data from the last offset - 500
+     - This indicates the number of offsets to

+       rollack from the latest (or end of the stream).

+       If 500, then Viperviz wll grab all of the

+       data from the last

+       offset - 500

 STEP 8: Deploy TML Solution to Docker : tml-system-step-8-deploy-solution-to-docker-dag.py